benedictusdps/MOOC-MBA/README.md

 - [ ] [Making Successful Decisions through the Strategy, Law & Ethics Model](https://www.coursera.org/learn/strategy-law-ethics?irclickid=TG4zStQPQxyIT4czvXwrw2%3AEUkD0c20uYSj3xw0&irgwc=1&utm_medium=partners&utm_source=impact&utm_campaign=259799&utm_content=b2c) from University of Michigan
 - [ ] [Successful Negotiation: Essential Strategies and Skills](https://www.coursera.org/learn/negotiation-skills?irclickid=TG4zStQPQxyIT4czvXwrw2%3AEUkD0c20PYSj3xw0&irgwc=1&utm_medium=partners&utm_source=impact&utm_campaign=259799&utm_content=b2c) from University of Michigan

+## Concentration

+It is advised anyone pursuing self-directed education to develop deep knowledge and skills in an area of concentration.
+This is where you can reap the real value of a self-directed education.
+Focus on a discrete area, take courses that are rigorous, and put what you learn into practice in real world scenarios.

+### Entrepreneurship

+### Digital Strategy

+### Finance